valera-rozuvan/text-crypt/README.md

 # text-crypt

-Node.js library to simplify text crypto
+Node.js library and CLI to simplify text crypto